-- the Pensions Committee and Panel framework, and ultimately by Falkirk Council; - the Corporate Risk Management Group and other Corporate Working Groups; - Internal/External Audit work as agreed annually with the Pensions Committee
+- the Pensions Committee and Pensions Panel framework, and ultimately by Falkirk Council; - Corporate and Departmental Management Teams; - Corporate Risk Management Group and other Corporate Working Groups; - Internal and External Audit work; and - Pensions Regulator.

 Monitoring is undertaken within the context of the Fund's requirements to operate within a strict statutory framework and also deliver best value.